alexB-95/HOSKINS/README.md

 # HOSKINS (Hot Subdwarf Kinematic Suite)

-Software suite to calculate and visualize stellar orbits and other kinematic properties
+Collection of code to calculate and visualize stellar orbits and other kinematic properties